-You have a very high preference for tactile learning - learning through touch.
-Lessons that use models and other physical objects definitely help you to learn a concept.
-You can take advantage of this ability and develop it further through practice.
+You have a moderate preference for tactile learning.
+This means you are OK with learning through touch.
+You are somewhat helped by lessons that require the use of models and other physical objects.
+You can develop this ability further through practice.
 Use the recommendations below.